minamotosan/VRT_Pack/README.md

 # VRT_Pack
-The datapack installed in VRT
+The datapack installed in VRT (Minecraft Server)